-All 78 child hostages released in Cameroon, two teachers held
+Kidnapped children released in Cameroon, two teachers held

-BAMENDA, Cameroon (Reuters) - All 78 children and a driver kidnapped in west Cameroon were released on Wednesday, but a principal and one teacher are still being held by the armed men that took them, a priest conducting negotiations said.
+BAMENDA, Cameroon (Reuters) - All 79 children and a driver kidnapped in west Cameroon were free on Wednesday, but a principal and one teacher are still being held by the armed men that took them, a priest conducting negotiations said.

-The group was abducted in Bamenda, a commercial hub of Cameroon’s restive English-speaking region, on Monday.
+The group was abducted on Monday in Bamenda, a commercial hub of Cameroon’s restive English-speaking region, according to military and government sources.

 “Praise God 78 children and the driver have been released.
 The principal and one teacher are still with the kidnappers.
 Let us keep praying,” Samuel Fonki, a minister of the Presbyterian Church in Cameroon, said.